 What we offer you

-- Gain valuable experience that can qualify you for the many exciting opportunities within Europe’s space industry, renowned research institutes and, of course, ESA.
+- Valuable experience that could open doors to a career within Europe’s space sector, renowned research institutes or, of course, ESA.

-- Approximately €2,300 per month (exempt from national income tax in ESA Member States); the exact amount will depend on the location of the ESA Establishment
+- Approximately €2,300 per month exempt from national income tax in ESA Member States and excellent employment conditions.
+The exact amount will depend on the location of the ESA Establishment.

 - Travel expenses at the beginning and end of the contract (including travel expenses for spouse and children if they reside with the trainee during the contract)